Contact Information: (603) 887-5552

 - Permits are required for an in-home occupation/business.

-- Above ground pools require a building permit – most will also require an Electrical Permit
+- In addition to in-ground pools – all above ground pools require a building permit – most will also require an Electrical Permit

 - Accessory Sheds require a Building Permit.